-- Time and half - used for common overtime hours.
+- Time and a half - used for common overtime hours.
 Mostly setup for both cost and charge-out value to be x 1.5 the standard value.

 - Overtime with no extra charge - extra hours were worked, but no extra pay will be given for this as the staff member is on salary and not paid overtime.
-This type of overtime rate would be used for reporting purposes, and have charge out set to 1 to still invoice the client for the work.
-The cost in this case would be set to 0, as the staff member did this work as unpaid overtime (part of their salaried position project commitments).
+This type of overtime rate would be used for reporting purposes, and have the charge out set to 1 to still invoice the client for the work.
+The cost, in this case, would be set to 0, as the staff member did this work as unpaid overtime (part of their salaried position project commitments).